-- It is important to have toys and enrichment items (i.e. cat trees, perches, windows to watch outdoor activity) available for solo play when you are not home.
+- It is important to have toys and enrichment items (i.e. cat trees, perches, windows to watch outdoor activity) available for your cat to play by himself when you are not home.

 - You can also create do-it-yourself cat toys made out of common household items (i.e. paper towel rolls, boxes, socks, cardboard, crumpled paper, water bottles, etc.).

 - When your cat walks away from you, he is done playing.
 Do not force interaction, instead let him initiate, choose, and control the type of human contact he desires.
 Each cat has their own individual preference regarding how much human interaction they prefer.

-- Remember to never use string-type products to play with your cat.
+- Remember not to use string-type products when playing with your cat.
 String, yarn, and similar type of products (i.e. rubber bands, tinsel, ribbon, streamers, etc.) are easily swallowed and cause very serious intestinal issues requiring surgery.

 - If the toys or products have loose pieces (i.e. bells, googly eyes, small pieces, etc.) or string-type materials that your cat can swallow, put them away after playtime.
 Many household items and children’s toys can contain these type of materials.
 It is important to monitor all items brought into your home and put away anything that can be dangerous for your cat.

 - Introduce interactive play early in your cat’s life so he can learn how to play with you.